-So, how does it work?
-Once applied to the skin, it is converted into Retinoic Acid (Tretinoin) – the same compound as the prescription drug, ‘Retin A’.
-The increase of Retinoic Acid signals cells to produce more collagen and less melanin whilst boosting cellular regeneration; thickening the underlying dermis and reversing the signs of ageing.
-Studies show that topically-applied Retinol also stimulates the synthesis of Hyaluronic Acid, which keeps the skin hydrated and plump and visibly reduces the appearance of wrinkles.
+Treatment of ageing: Once applied to your skin, it is converted into Retinoic Acid (Tretinoin) – the same compound as the prescription drug, ‘Retin A’.
+Retinoic Acid signals cells to produce more collagen and less melanin whilst boosting cellular regeneration, thickening the underlying dermis, and reversing signs of ageing.
+Studies have also found that topically-applied Retinol stimulates Hyaluronic Acid synthesis, which keeps your skin hydrated and plump as it visibly reduces the appearance of wrinkles.

 Balancing treatment: Retinoids bind to DNA in sebocytes to inhibit the build-up of bacteria in clogged pores that lead to acne, blackheads and breakouts to effectively balance the amount of sebum (oil) they produce, keeping your skin clear from imperfections.